 2.The Distance Selling VAT Rules in France

 If you are selling online from within the EU via your website or through the marketplaces directly to French private customers, you can sell up to Euros 35,000 (or equivalent) before you have to register in France.
-At this point, you will need to VAT register and start accounting for the VAT in France at their 20% standard rate (or reduced rate if these apply to the goods you are selling).
+At this point, you will need to VAT register and start accounting for the VAT in France at their 20% standard rate (or a reduced rate if these apply to the goods you are selling).

 3.Using Fulfilment Centres in France